cfanpnk/api-blueprint/README.md

-`html` | Target HTML file created after compilation `deploy` | SSH address used for documentation deployment `naming` | Dictionary of custom API method names
+`html` | Target HTML file created after compilation `deploy` | SSH address used for documentation deployment `naming` | Dictionary of custom API method names `rspec_options` | Dictionary of command line options to pass to rspec when generating docs (Allows targeting of specs based off tags)

 First group is always a default one.
 You can switch any rake task to work on other group by specifying its name with `rake blueprint:collect group=other`.